 The measures we focus on, are primarily energy-saving strategies and breathing techniques that can be used in your daily activities.
 We also offer the opportunity to participate in a breathing group where we practice breathing techniques with various activities together with other COPD patients.

-On the visit to the social counselor, the focus is on patient’s psychosocial health.
+On the visit to the social counsellor, the focus is on patient’s psychosocial health.
 "How do you feel in your present situation?" is a relevant question.
 Chronic illness not only affects physical health but can affect the life situation in several ways.

 With support talks and other actions we try to make life easier for patients with COPD, primarily for persons who have the diagnosis, but also for their relatives.
 Support and actions are of course adapted from what the person with COPD her-/himself considers to be most important.

 Ongoing research and development projects

 The COPD centre is research oriented and research is a strong part of our routine.
 We constantly aim to improve the healthcare system, diagnostics, outcomes, and develop new methods to improve patients' quality of life.
 There are many research and development projects.

 If you wish to participate as research person in our project, please contact Katarzyna Kulbacka-Ortiz.
 Phone: +46 761 14 30 72.